Architecture and the Skipper family

 The Influence of Art Nouveau

 The original design of the Arcade, and its decorative features in particular showed that Skipper was experimenting with ideas drawn from Art Nouveau.
-He was clearly aware of the work of the leading architects of the day.
-Victor Horta in Belgium and Hector Gimard in Paris.
+He was clearly aware of the work of the leading architects of the day, examples include Victor Horta in Belgium and Hector Gimard in Paris.

-George Skipper went on to provide the City with some of its finest buildings.
-Some may still be seen - The Daily Standard offices on St Giles, Jarrolds, the Commercial Chambers in Red Lion Street and the Norwich Union offices in Surrey Street.
+George Skipper went on to create some the city’s finest buildings including The Daily Standard building, Jarrolds, the Commercial Chambers and the Norwich Union offices.